ryandeussing/jimhopper/_the-brain/cycles.md

 What makes cycles of suffering self-perpetuating?
 The brain's seeking circuitry is focused on escaping suffering in ways that do not really address one’s pain and problems (let alone bring genuine and lasting satisfaction or happiness) but instead keep them going or even make them worse.

-Cycles of suffering are caused (and partly constituted by) seeking escapes that only perpetuate suffering.
-Cycles of suffering are often cycles of addiction (defined broadly to include all habitual behaviors used repeatedly to seek escape from suffering, including habitual mental behaviors like obsessing and ruminating).
+Cycles of suffering are caused (and partly constituted by) seeking to avoid and escape suffering in ways that only perpetuate it.
+Cycles of suffering are often cycles of addiction (defined broadly to include all habitual behaviors used repeatedly to avoid and escape from suffering, including habitual mental behaviors like obsessing and ruminating).

 All of these cycles of suffering – however addictive or harmful – are about the pursuit of quick fixes that bring no more satisfaction or 'reward' than this: brief and partial escape from an unwanted experience.